nyu-oop-sp18/class06/README.md

 `Ordered[A]`.
 So the upper bound constraint on the type parameter `A` of `mergeSort` is not satisfied by `Int`.

-One common solution to this type incompatibilities is to write a conversion function that takes an `Int` and converts it to an `Ordered[Int]` by wrapping it in an object that defines the `compare` method for `Int` values appropriately.
+One common solution to such type incompatibilities is to write a conversion function that takes an `Int` and converts it to an `Ordered[Int]` by wrapping it in an object that defines the `compare` method for `Int` values appropriately.
 Here is one implementation of such a conversion